tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/dockerhub.md

 `docker push <your_image_name>:<tag>`

 Et voilà!
-Your image is now on dockerhub ready to be used by other users.
+Your image is now on Docker Hub ready to be used by other users.

 ### Docker pull

-At this point when your environment's image is already available on dockerhub, get it will be as simple as using the `docker pull` command to tell docker that you want to import a given image from a docker hub repository.
+At this point when your environment's image is already available on Docker Hub, getting it will be as simple as using the `docker pull` command to tell docker that you want to import a given image from a docker hub repository.
 The resulting command line sentence to run will be:

 `docker pull <repository_name>:<tag>`

 {{% example %}}

 Imagine a fictional repository created by the fictional user "mickey_docker" for hosting the different versions of the image "mickeys_environment".
-The first version of the image has been recenlty build and now that it will be pushed to dockerhub, this user will assign an appropriate tag to it (e.g. "1.0") by running:
+The first version of the image has been recently built and now that it will be pushed to Docker Hub, this user will assign an appropriate tag to it (e.g. "1.0") by running:

 `docker tag 123456789abc mickey_docker/mickeys_environment:1.0`

-Then, in order to push it, this user will execute the following in the command line:
+Then, to push it, this user will execute the following in the command line:

 `docker push mickey_docker/mickeys_environment:1.0`